By Dr. Sarah Haessler

 In general, everyone six months of age and older should be vaccinated unless their doctor recommends against it because of certain pre-existing conditions.

-Q. I don’t mean to be negative, but it was widely reported in the media that last year’s vaccine was only marginally effective.
+Q. It was widely reported in the media that last year’s vaccine was only marginally effective.
+Why is that?

 According to the CDC, three kinds of flu viruses commonly circulate among people today: influenza A (H1N1) viruses, influenza A (H3N2) viruses, and influenza B viruses.
 All of the 2015-2016 influenza vaccines are made to protect against these three viruses.